Xyaneon/Xyaneon.Games.Dice/README.md

 ![Package Icon][icon]

-A .NET 5.0 library for dice, including standard and custom dice.
+A .NET Standard 2.0 library for dice, including standard and custom dice.

 ## License